 - Police Role in Homicide Prevention: Comprehensive policing

 For specialized training needs or other topics, please contact the Center and allow for adequate lead time.

-Investigators can travel to the center to participate in an on-site learning experience.
 There is no cost to this program except your own travel and accommodations expense.
-The Center provides an immersion-style seminar, with structured learning as well as independent study.
-Participants will have access to the Center’s resource library with more than 1,200 books, an extensive vertical file, and 16 journals.
-Programs can vary from one to five days in length.
+The Center provides an immersion-style seminar, with structured learning, as well as independent study.
+Participants will have access to the Center’s resource library with more than 1,700 books, an extensive vertical file, and 16 different journals.
+Programs can vary from one-half to five days in length.
 Topics are arranged in advance.

 For the most flexibility in learning, we suggest you might like an online learning experience.
 Save the cost of travel.
-Take advantage of multiple seminars with personalized or small group learning.
-Training occurs over email and Skype.
+Take advantage of training with personalized, or small group learning.
+Training occurs using Zoom.
 Presentations occur using a shared screen and live conversational question and answer.
-Some discussion occurs using email, with time allocated for reading technical documents.
+Some discussions can occur using email, with time allocated for reading technical documents.
 Integration and assessment is via short essay papers.
-Registration fee is $199 per module.
+Currently, there is no fee.